Does Running Ever Get Any Easier?

 When I first started running, it felt hard.
 Today, running feels hard.
 Does running ever get easier?
 Do veteran runners always feel good running?
 Do elites feel like they are cake walking every mile?
 Why do so many runners make running look easy?

 I love running and for the most part, I’ve had a lot of great runs.
 However, like anyone I’ve also had some terrible runs.

 There have been plenty of times I’ve woken up: thought, “nope, I’m not running today” and gone back to sleep.
 Maybe I woke up later and ran or maybe I’ve just struggled to get to work on time.

 Some days, you make running look easier.
 Some days, the last thing you want to do is run.
 If you run, you’ve probably had a time when running felt stale.
-It’s boring; there isn’t anything to look forward too, and you’ve lost all of your motivation.
+It’s boring; there isn’t anything to look forward to, and you’ve lost all of your motivation.
 You’ve had several runs you’ve struggled get through, and it just seems like…ugh why to bother.
-Whether you are training for your first 5k or running your 300 marathon, we’ve all had a running run.
+Whether you are training for your first 5k or running your 300 marathon, we’ve all had a running rut.

 We’ve all been there whether it’s training for your first race or 500th.

+The answer to does running ever get any easier is no but change can make it more fun.
 Often change is the key to breaking out of a rut.

 Find a running partner:

 Run with anyone you see, just don’t approach someone if you’re wearing all black and it’s midnight.
 That could get awkward.
 But seriously, change up who you are running with.
 Running does get easier when you run with friends because it mixes it up.
 It makes the run feel completely different!
 Running with a training partner, listening to music, or podcasts, or finding a running group or run club can help make a run feel easier.
 These days run clubs are popping up all over the world.
 I know of at least 15 in the greater Philadelphia area.